hupe13/extensions-leaflet-map-testing/README.md

 [elevation-track file="..." lat="..." lng="..." name="..."]
 [elevation-tracks summary=1]  // like in [elevation]
 ```
-This example is a very special application.
-You have a directory with gpx-files with tracks in a region.
+This example is a very special application. gpx-files with tracks in a region are in a directory.
 ```
 <?php
 echo '[leaflet-map height=400px width=100% fitbounds ]';